 - White and other believers who minister with or to blacks in their organizations and ministries

 National/International Conference Call

 We will schedule and post a series of conference calls on the convention.
-The scope of the calls will be national and international.
+The scope of the calls will be national.
 We want to gather the input of as many leaders and organizations as possible.
 To be notified about conference calls, register your contact information (an email and phone number for texting): Email Office (Office @ The-NBEA.org) .

 Rev. Dr. Walter Arthur McCray, the president of NBEA, has written: Pro-Black, Pro-Christ, Pro-Cross: African-descended Evangelical Identity.
 The book will give context and focus to the April meeting, and is available at: www.blacklightfellowship.com, www.AMAZON.com.
 Dr. McCray may be reached at: WAMcCray (wamccray @ sbcglobal.net).